 Pohela Boishakh – When: 14th April, 2017 – Celebrated in – West Bengal and Bangladesh

-Poila Boisakh 2017 or Bengali New Year is one of the important festival of Bengali Community.
+Poila Boisakh 2017 or Bengali New Year is one of the important festival of Bengali Community in Hindu Calendar.
 The New Year celebrate in Bangladesh, Indian States West Bengal and Tripura, is celebrates in the month of Vaishakh or Boisakh (mid of April).
 Poila Baisakh 2017 date is 14th April 2017.
 The Bengali New Year is popularly referred as Naba Barsa in Bengal and Pohela or Poila Boishakh in Bangladesh and is the first day in the Bengali Calendar.
 Bengali Year 1423 begins on the day.

 Bengali New Year 1423 ( Poila Baisakh 2017 ), the fair will be ornamented with a number of colorful stalls offering Bangladeshi handicrafts, cloths, souvenirs and snacks, said a press release.
 The hotel will also offer various food stalls including chatpati, fuchka, sugar cane juice, mango bhorta and mixed fruit cocktail on the occasion.

 On Poila Boisakh, Goddess Lakshmi, the Hindu goddess of wealth, and Lord Ganesh are worshiped.
 Most of Jewellery merchants perform the Halkhata ceremony that marks the advent of the Bengali New Year.
 All shops are decorated with flowers and one will notice stringed fresh lemons and chillies hanging in front of shops.
 This is used to ward off the evil eye